LL-Pengfei/CS1010-AY1819S1-Personal/docs/style.md

 }
 ```

-The following are wrong ways to indent the comments.
+The following are the wrong ways to indent the comments.

 ```C
 for (i = 0; i < 3; i += 1) {